 But it did happen to me.
 God reached out and waited for me to take His hand on the most terrifying journey of my life.
 And I was eventually glad to discover it, because it meant that what the Scriptures had said about Him was true.
 He came in grace and truth, to heal that which was broken, to set the crooked back to straight.
 He came to make all things new in my wake of destruction and yes–victimization.
 He had NO desire to sweep anything under any rug justice is part of His story.
 His intentions were thorough and brutal and loving all at the same time.
 I trusted Him with my breaking point, and He entrusted me with His treasures that allowed the wholeness to finally come.

-And IF Bob and Diane decide to surrender to the mysterious stream of God’s Spirit that leads toward healing waters and a new whole life, [a journey not resembling that of their current spiritual context] And, ….IF…. they continue in that direction…
+And IF Bob and Diane decide to surrender to the mysterious stream of God’s Spirit that leads toward healing waters and a new whole life, And, ….IF…. they continue in that direction…

 IT WON’T LOOK LIKE A 30-DAY PROGRAM!